Cnrkrkmz/LAN-scanner/README.md

 - ICMP (ping) helps, but not always
 - Tested on macOS and Kali Linux.
 Probably won’t work on Windows as-is.

+- ## Note

+I eventually decided to quit working on this project because I ran into a lot of inconsistencies — some devices wouldn't show up reliably, and the responses varied depending on their network behavior or power-saving settings.
+Too many edge cases made it hard to build a fully reliable tool.

 # Example Output

 IP: 192.168.1.1